 When an automation is running, you’ll see the bolt change to the icon.

 Once the automation finishes running, you’ll see either for success or for failure.
 If it’s a failure, you can click on the X to see the run logs and then click on the “Error” log for more information.

-If you have any questions about using automations, please reach out to our customer success team.
+If you have any questions about using Automations, please reach out to our Process Pros team.